Bale Mountains National Park: Climate

 Temperatures vary widely throughout BMNP: on the plateau, daytime temperatures are usually around 10 °C (50 °F) with strong winds; in the Gaysay Valley average daytime temperatures are around 20 °C (68 °F), and the Harenna Forest is around 25 °C (77 °F).
 However, the weather changes frequently and sometimes drastically.
 In elevations over 3,000 meters, night frosts are common.
 The rainy season is from May until November.

-Ecology

-Habitats

-The park is divided into five distinct and unique habitats: the Northern Grasslands (Gaysay Valley), Northern Woodlands (Park Headquarters), Afro-alpine Meadows (Sanetti Plateau), Erica Moorlands, and the Harenna Forest.